NickLiffen/ghas-enablement/README.md

 mv .env.sample .env
 ```

 5. Update the `.env` with the required values.
 Please pick one of the authentication methods for interacting with GitHub.
 You can either fill in the `GITHUB_API_TOKEN` with a PAT that has access to the Org.
-OR, fill in all the values required for a GitHub App. **Note**: It is recommended to pick the GitHub App choice, as this gives you more API requests versus a PAT, however, if you would like to pick Option 2 from the choices below, this won't be possible using a GitHub App and you will need to use a PAT.
+OR, fill in all the values required for a GitHub App. **Note**: It is recommended to pick the GitHub App choice if running on thousands of repositories, as this gives you more API requests versus a PAT.

 6. Update the `GITHUB_ORG` value found within the `.env`.
-Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script.
+Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script. **NOTE**: If you are running this across multiple organisations within an enterprise, you can not set the `GITHUB_ORG` variable and instead set the `GITHUB_ENTERPRISE` one with the name of the enterprise.
+You can then run `yarn run getOrgs`, which will collect all the organisations dynamically.
+This will mean you don't have to hardcode one.
+However, for most use cases, simply hardcoding the specific org within the `GITHUB_ORG` variable where you would like this script run will be the job.

 7. Update the `LANGUAGE_TO_CHECK` value found within the `.env`.
-Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories.
+Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories. **Note**: Please make sure these are lowercase values, such as: `javascript`, `python`, `go`, `ruby`, etc.

 8. Decide what you want to enable.
 Update the `ENABLE_ON` value to deicde what you want to enable on the repositories found within the `repos.json`.
 This can be one or multiple values.
 If you are enabling just code scanning (CodeQL) you will need to set `ENABLE_ON=codescanning`, if you are enabling everything, you will need to set `ENABLE_ON=codescanning,secretscanning,dependabot`.
 You can pick one, two or three.
 The format is a comma seperated list.